-Get provider recommendations based on where you live, estimate your costs and see quality ratings and patient reviews at anthem.com/ca. To access these personalized resources on your mobile device, first register with Anthem, then download the free Sydney Health app from Google Play or the App Store.
+To get provider recommendations based on where you live, estimate your costs and see quality ratings and patient reviews, log in to anthem.com/ca and select Find Care on the homepage.
+To access these personalized resources on your mobile device, first register with Anthem, then download the free Sydney Health app from Google Play or the App Store.

-- Enter the type of provider you’re looking for, such as family practice, and your city, county, or ZIP code.
-Or enter your city, county, or ZIP Code and select one of the links to Find Common Health Care Providers, like behavioral health professionals.
+- Enter the type of provider you’re looking for, such as family practice, and your location (city, county, or ZIP code).

 Physical, Speech and Occupational Therapies

 Some health care professionals—such as physical, speech and occupational therapists—may not be listed by name on Anthem.com because they provide care through a network facility.
 Services received from these allied health professionals will be provided to you at the in-network level of coverage.

 For questions regarding network participation or for assistance with finding physical, speech and occupational therapists, please contact Anthem Health Guide.

 Find a UC Health Provider

 From primary care to treatment for the rarest conditions, the UC Health clinical teams use their collective experience, knowledge and cutting-edge research to provide the most effective care.
 The UC PPO plans provide in-network access to all six of UC’s renowned academic health centers, rated among the best in the state and the nation.

 Bay Area employees have access to One Medical Group, a concierge medical practice with more than 100 top-rated health care professionals that have time to listen and make you a priority.